<?xml version="1.0" encoding="UTF-8"?>

 <title>The View From Down Here &#187; Theorycrafting</title>

-<atom:link href="http://downhere.dentrassi.net/category/theorycrafting/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://downhere.dentrassi.net/category/theorycrafting/feed/" rel="self" type="application/rss+xml" />

 <description>An Ex-Gnome Tank&#039;s World</description>